 - Tip: Travel cards may use a different currency exchange rate to regular debit or credit cards.
 Depending on the card you use, you may end up with a higher or lower exchange rate.
 You can check with your providers to see what rates apply and work out the most affordable option (keeping in mind that travel money cards can also help you avoid currency conversion fees).

 Credit cards are handy for big ticket purchases like travel bookings and souvenirs.
 Credit cards give you a month and a half to pay back what you've spent before interest is charged on purchases (if you pay back your entire balance by your statement due date).
 Some credit cards also provide complimentary international travel insurance when you buy your airfare with your card.

-- Tip: Credit and debit card provider, Bankwest waive international transaction fees for all cards and also waive the currency conversion fee on their platinum products.
+- Tip: Credit and debit card provider, Bankwest waives the currency conversion fee on their platinum products.
 Even with these travel benefits, avoid using your credit card to withdraw cash.
-Cash advance interest and cash advance fees apply for this type of transaction, and you don’t get interest free days either.
+Cash advance interest and cash advance fees apply for this type of transaction, and you don't get interest-free days either.